-Our desire is that all demonstrate Godly character and behavior at all times; accordingly, the following policies have been put in writing since all Home Run Ministries parents and students need to be aware of the consequences that will be enforced in the event of infractions and indicate agreement to abide by these policies.
+While it is our desire that all demonstrate Godly character and behavior at all times, the following policies have been put in writing since all Home Run Ministries parents and students need to be aware of expectations and the consequences that will be enforced in the event of infractions and need to agree to abide by these policies.

 Students who arrive late to class without an appropriate note or without being accompanied by the parent will not be admitted to class.
 The students will be sent to the office to work there, and the parent will be contacted.
 Missed graded work may result in zeroes on that work without the opportunity to make it up, and/or points may be deducted from the class participation grade.